 Birmingham Promise Apprentice Program

 Protective welcomed its first Birmingham Promise apprentice on June 10.
 Cameron Humes is a graduate of Huffman High School where he was valedictorian and a student athlete.
-He is a Bryan-Jordan Scholarship winner and took home the 2019 Ken and Betty Joy Blankenship Achievement Award.
+He is a Bryant-Jordan Scholarship winner and took home the 2019 Ken and Betty Joy Blankenship Achievement Award.

 Humes will attend The University of Alabama on a full academic scholarship in the fall.
 He wants to pursue a degree in business administration and plans to attend law school after he graduates.